gogsbread/2048-Assist/Readme.md

 **2048 Assist** is an *artificial intelligence* solver for the popular 2048 game.
 The algorithm is designed to solve the game as a human would do.
+The solver solves the problem 99.9% of the time.

 The algorithm performs a  Expectimax search on a game tree and assigns appropriate utility score for state.